JPerey/JPerey/README.md

 I'm a starry-eyed developer that has recently graduated from General Assembly.
 Even though my tutelage was short, I developed many skills from my months of projects - debugging, feature design, and team collaboration just to name a few.
 I also do not intend to let my skills wane from here on out; it is only full steam ahead from here on out!

 My favorite languages so far is javascript and python.
 I feel with JS that I can code anything and everything frontend while having fun making a beautiful website in the process.
 I also had the opportunity to develop my python skills to round out my backend skillset, and the strength and simplicity of the language has made it a go-to when I want to develop an MVP for clients.

+- Currently working on refining my coding skills in Javascript and Python once again!

 <div align="center">